Code-Institute-Submissions/Keeganw3-Project-PP2_FebResub/README.md

 * My lecturer Simen Daehlin who helped me to better write my code and solve a couple problems I had run into.
 * The people from slack room who answered my questions when I needed it.
 * Code institute for the classes, sources and tutors that they provided me.
+* The people at student support who tried to help me for several hours.
 * Bootstrap for the media query sizes that I used: https://getbootstrap.com/docs/4.1/layout/overview/

 ## Content
-* Font awesome provided the icons in the footer.
+* The questions were taken from https://inews.co.uk/light-relief/quizzes/who-wants-to-be-a-millionaire-questions-quiz-jackpot-441100

 ## Media
-* Ex.
-Hero-image came from https://www.thenorthernecho.co.uk/resources/images/12262346/
+* Logo image came from https://www.google.com/url?sa=i&url=https%3A%2F%2Fstore.steampowered.com%2Fapp%2F1356240%2FWho_Wants_To_Be_A_Millionaire%2F&psig=AOvVaw2253bvTyPXLqaWtEODyEyK&ust=1640120680651000&source=images&cd=vfe&ved=0CAsQjRxqFwoTCJig1Oej8_QCFQAAAAAdAAAAABA2
-*